Coros Dura Review: Outstanding Battery Life and Simplicity, with Drawbacks

 Battery Life Test Stats in the real world

 But here’s the rub.
-Garmin Edge 1040 Solar has 180 hours battery life with solar and 90 hours without.
+Garmin Edge 1040 Solar has 180 hours of battery life with solar and 90 hours without.
 Garmin Edge 1040 is a highly advanced navigation tool that mostly works.
 Buy the Dura and get a far less navigationally featured product.

 The Target Customer for Coros Dura